lilyzhai/housing-survey/README.md

 * data visualization
 * natural language processing
 * machine learning
-    - regression
+    - regression methods
     - supervised learning
 * finding housing for next year, lol

 ## Goals
 1. Acquaint members with the basic structure and timeline of a data science project
 2. Provide members with practical, hands-on experience in tools commonly used in industry and research: web scraping, regression techniques, version control, etc.
-3. Identify key trends in housing and generate applicable insights that could help a potential confused student decide where to sign next year
+3. Identify key trends in housing and generate applicable insights that could help inform a potentially confused student in their housing search
+4. Develop a regression model that can output a price range given user input; this would consist of requirements like number of bedrooms, location, etc.
+5. Build an interactive data visualization ⁠— a choropleth map ⁠— that best highlights trends and features
-4. Publish results and visualization in the Michigan Daily
+6. Publish results and visualization in the *Statement* with the Michigan Daily
-5. Have fun and learn something! :)
+7. Have fun and learn something! :)

 ## Stretch Goals
-1. Gather historic data and visualize how features have changed over time
+1. Gather historical data and visualize how features have changed over time
 2. Compare results to that of other "Ann Arbor-like" college towns (Madison, Urbana/Champaign, Durham?)
-    - *this needs to be formalized: develop a metric for similarity first*
+    - *TODO: develop a metric for similarity*
-3. Price prediction?
-    - *given a location, predict how much housing is likely to cost (this is a simple regression task; probably too easy!)*

 ## A Look at the Data
 Ideally, this is what a sample row from the dataset would look like after cleaning and feature extraction.